Supportive treatment for myeloma

-Several different types of bisphosphonates are used for myeloma.
-They may be given as a daily tablet or a monthly injection into a vein.
+Several types of bisphosphonates are used for myeloma.
+They are usually given by an injection into the vein, but sometimes given by tablet.

-Stomach upset – You may feel sick and/or have constipation or diarrhoea for a few days.
+Stomach upset – Bisphosphonates can cause stomach upset.
+You may feel sick, or you may also have constipation or diarrhoea for a few days.

-Osteonecrosis of the jaw (ONJ) – This is an uncommon but severe side effect associated with prolonged bisphosphonate use.
-ONJ causes bone tissue of the jaw to break down, leading to pain and infection.
-See your doctor if you experience mouth ulcers or jaw problems while taking bisphosphonates.
+Osteonecrosis of the jaw (ONJ) – An uncommon but severe side effect associated with long-term bisphosphonate use is osteonecrosis of the jaw or ONJ.
+This causes bone tissue in the jaw to break down, leading to pain and infection.

 Practise good dental hygiene

 Not all people with myeloma will need radiation therapy.
-When it is used, the aim is to relieve symptoms such as bone pain by reducing the number of myeloma cells in the bones.
+It is used to relieve symptoms, such as bone pain, or to prevent bones from breaking by reducing the number of myeloma cells in the bones.

 How it is given

-You will lie under a machine that delivers the radiation to areas with myeloma cells.
-Each treatment takes only a few minutes, but the first appointment can take 1–3 hours, which includes time setting up the machine, seeing the radiation oncologist and having tests.
-Radiation therapy may be given as a single dose, or as multiple smaller doses over several days or weeks.
+You lie under a machine that delivers the radiation to areas with myeloma cells.
+Each treatment takes only a few minutes, but the first appointment can take 1–3 hours.
+Radiation therapy may be given as a single dose, or as multiple doses over several days or weeks.
 You will visit the radiation therapy centre for each of your radiation treatments, rather than staying overnight.